22 Dreamy Bedroom Aesthetic Ideas That Work

 Optimize Natural Light While Managing Heat Gain

-3. Layer Textiles for Temperature and Comfort Regulation
+3. Layer Textiles for Adaptive Comfort

 A cozy bedroom with layered lighting effects showcasing ambient, task, and accent lights.